-On the synoptic timescale that characterises the evolution of weather conditions, the combined action of wind and mean sea level pressure (MSLP) causes temporary deviations in sea level from its mean value.
+On the synoptic time scale characterizing the evolution of weather conditions, the combined action of wind and mean sea level pressure (MSLP) causes temporary deviations of sea level from its mean value.
 These sea level anomalies (SLAs) typically grow and decay on a temporal scale ranging from few hours to days.

-In the Mediterranean region (MR) the complex morphology, land-sea distribution and large heat and moisture fluxes provided by the Mediterranean Sea lead to a peculiar branch of the mid-latitude storm track, which has important effects on the environment (Lionello et al., 2006a).
-The MR is indeed characterised by a high frequency of cyclogenesis processes, in particular in areas such as the lee of the Alps and Atlas Mountains, the northern Aegean Sea, Cyprus area, the Black Sea, and the Iberian Peninsula.
-The presence of the Mediterranean branch of the Northern Hemisphere storm track is evident in the results of cyclone tracking methods (Lionello et al., 2016; Flaounas et al., 2016) and it has been extensively studied in the scientific literature (H.M.S.O., 1962; Alpert et al., 1990; Trigo et al., 1999;
+In the Mediterranean region (MR) the complex morphology, the land-sea distribution and the large heat and moisture fluxes provided by the Mediterranean Sea, lead to a peculiar branch of the mid-latitude storm track, which has important effects on the environment (Lionello et al. (2006a)).
+The MR is, indeed, characterized by high frequency of cyclogenesis processes, in particular in areas such as the lee of the Alps and of the Atlas mountains, the North Aegean Sea, Cyprus area, the Black Sea, and the Iberian Peninsula.
+The presence of the Mediterranean branch of the North Hemisphere storm track is evident in the results of cyclone tracking methods (Lionello et al. (2016); Flaounas et al. (2016)) and it has been extensively studied in the scientific literature (H.M.S.O.
+(1962); Alpert et al. (1990); Trigo et al. (1999); Maheras et al. (2001); Trigo et al. (2002); Lionello et al. (2002); Nissen et al. (2010); Garcies and Homar (2011); Campins et al. (2011) among others).